compatriot/compatriot/README.md

 ----------------

 * [Documentation on RelishApp](https://www.relishapp.com/clnclarinet/compatriot)
-* In firefox and chrome, visits a list of paths to a Rack app and takes a screenshot on each page.
-* Stores the screenshot in `tmp/results/_timestamp_/_browser_/`
-* Creates `tmp/results/_timestamp_/index.html` that shows thumbnails of each screenshot plus a diff of the two in a table for easy comparison.
+* Adds a `assert_no_ui_changes` method to your tests
+* When called from your tests, it takes a screenshot and compares it to a control image to get percentage difference
+* If the difference is greater then the threshold, it fails the tests
+* Pairs well with [BrowserStacks automation feature](browserstack.com/automate) to run across many environments

 What it will do in the future
 -----------------------------